Contents

 - You want to stand out from the communities around you to draw in residents and businesses

-On the other hand, GovBuilt websites are based on a modular design, meaning you can put virtually anything you want anywhere on your site.
+On the other hand, MCCi Government Websites are based on a modular design.
+That means you can put virtually anything you want, anywhere on your site.
 We have many modules already created, including:

 - Agenda